 If you’ve spent any time in Mexico, you’ll notice that there are skulls EVERYWHERE.
 These skulls can be dark and realistic or bright, colorful, and stylized.

-It’s true, these skulls do remind us of death and our mortality.
-But that’s a great thing to remember, because it encourages us to live “all-out”, to be passionate, courageous, and bold with our lives.
+It’s true.
+These skulls do remind us of death and our mortality.
+But that’s a great thing to remember because it encourages us to live “all-out” and be passionate, courageous, and bold.

 It also reminds us to leave a legacy of love and good relationships behind.
 Plus, they are pretty cool looking, don’t you think?